 Each year the Institute brings together a cohort of 15 Fellows, half of them Columbia faculty and post-docs, the other half artists and writers from around the world, to spend a year together in work and conversation.

-The Fellowship stipend is $37,500 per term, or $75,000 for a full academic year (September through May).
-Fellows also have their own office at the Institute in Paris, administrative and research support and access to Columbia’s libraries and various research facilities in Paris and in Europe.
+The Fellowship stipend is $75,000 for a full academic year at Reid Hall in Paris (September through May).
+Fellows also have their own office at the Institute, administrative and research support, and access to Columbia’s libraries and various research facilities in Paris and in Europe.

 We accept two categories of applicants, you will be asked to indicate under which category you are applying.

 Creative artists of all kinds (including visual artists, film-makers, writers, composers, poets, and others), from anywhere in the world excluding USA residents.
 Creative writers (novelists, poets, playwrights, journalists, essayists) must demonstrate a record of publication; visual artists, musicians, and sound artists must have a significant body of work that has been exhibited or performed in public.
 There are no higher education requirements for this category of applicant.